baer/ericbaer.com/content/emo-link.md

 ## What does support look like?

-All of the major browsers seem to work just fine, but support on iOS, and in applications is kinda spotty.
-Here are all the places IRIs do, and don't work that I've tested so far:
+All of the major browsers seem to work just fine, but support on iOS and in applications is kinda spotty.
+Here are all the places IRIs do and don't work that I've tested so far:

 | Works | Application      | Platform | Notes               |
 | ----- | ---------------- | -------- | ------------------- |